3MFConsortium/spec_securecontent/3MF Secure Content.md

 Element **\<keyvalue>**

-Additional information about the public key used as Key Encryption Key MAY be provided using a \<keyvalue> element containing the public key in PEM format as in [RFC7468](https://tools.ietf.org/html/rfc7468#section-13).
+In asymmetric wrapping schemes, additional information about the public key used as Key Encryption Key MAY be provided using a \<keyvalue> element containing the public key in PEM format as in [RFC7468](https://tools.ietf.org/html/rfc7468#section-13).

 See the following example: